Fellows

 Kai Clemons

-Graduate Research Assistant Historical Justice, RIC
+Graduate Research Assistant Historical Justice, RIC (former)

 Kai Clemons is a graduate student at Morgan State University (MSU) studying African American Studies.
 She first began her academic journey when she minored in Africana Studies at Kent State University earning her BA in Psychology.